Lose Your Delusion: Information

-The band released their first single, "Be One To No One" onto YouTube o January 6, 2022 as a lyric video.
+The band released their first single, "Be One To No One" onto YouTube on January 6, 2022 as a lyric video.
 4 days later, they announced the name of the album on their Instagram page.
 They uploaded another lyric video onto YouTube a month later for Apocalypse Porn on February 10, 2022.
 They later released two music videos for the singles "GIMMETHESHAKES" on March 16 and "Figure Eights in My Head" on April 11, the latter being uploaded four days before the album's release.